F3real/F3real.github.io/content/blockchain_ctf4.md

 }
 ~~~

-After creating both attack contract we need to call `attack` from both, wait 256 blocks and then close raffle and claim our reward.
+After creating both attack contract we need to call `attack` from both, wait for 256 blocks and then close raffle and claim our reward.

 ##Scratchcard